 In order to develop your own major donor fundraising strategy, you need to understand the components involved.
 Make sure you determine what amount qualifies as a major gift and invest in a dedicated prospect research tool.

 From there, depending on the size of your organization, you can assign a few team members to dedicate themselves to soliciting major gifts (or hire a major gifts officer to lead the charge).
-Once you have these components in place, you can start looking through your data and planning any major donor outreach efforts and marketing tactics.
+Once you have these components in place, you can start looking through your data and creating prospect profiles.
+You’ll also need to set aside time for planning any major donor outreach efforts and marketing tactics.
+One great way to do this is to start by building out a gift range chart.

 Who is involved with major donor fundraising?